Keep Warm on Golf Course - How to Golf When Cold

 Keep in mind that a moving cart creates a breeze that is going to make you feel colder than the temperature it is.
 With the flaps down on the cart enclosure, you are snug and protected from the wind.

-If you have the small heater that I was recommending above, the cart enclosure is going to warm up inside fairly quickly.
+If you have the small heater that I recommended above, the cart enclosure is going to warm up inside fairly quickly.
+Even without the heater, you'll be warmer with one of these to block the wind.
+Your body heat does eventually warm the interior a bit.

 How Cold Is "Too Cold" for You to Play Golf?